betagouv/mdph-evaluation/README.md

 We use [PM2 deploy](http://pm2.keymetrics.io/docs/usage/deployment/), `pm2 deploy pm2.json` to deploy the application and run it.

-## use
+## Use

-Add data manualy in MongoDB.
+Add manualy data in MongoDB.

 ### User